raspberrypilearning/sense-hat-data-logger/worksheet.md

   The window on the right is where you should write your code and on the left is where the code will run.
 Let's begin by writing a program to collect data from the Sense HAT sensors.

-1. In you right hand window, add the following lines of python code.
-The lines starting with a `#` symbol are called **comments** and are ignored by the computer.
+1. In your right hand window, add the following lines of python code.
+The lines starting with a `#` symbol are **comments** and are ignored by the computer.
 You should use comments here to break you code into four sections, which will make it easier to build your program as it gets more complex.

   ![Code Snippet 1](images/code1.png)